 Green Cards are internationally recognised insurance documents, which act as proof of motor insurance when travelling internationally.
-Not having one, if stopped, could lead to difficulties in proving that you are insured to drive.
 Drivers travelling from Northern Ireland or Great Britain to Ireland will also be required to carry a Green Card.

-If you intend to drive in Northern Ireland or Great Britain in late March, you should contact your insurance company to obtain a Green Card before you travel.
+If you intend to drive in Northern Ireland or Great Britain after Brexit and have not already received a Green Card, you should contact your insurance company to obtain one before you travel.

 In the event of no deal, mobile operators would no longer be legally required to offer roaming at no additional charge to customers travelling to the UK when they exit the EU.
 That is a commercial decision for mobile operators.

-However, Government has liaised with the industry on this issue and providers here have indicated that no major changes in pricing are expected in the immediate period following the UK leaving the EU.
+However, a no deal Brexit does not mean that mobile operators will necessarily apply new charges and the three main mobile providers here have indicated that there will be no changes to the current roaming arrangements for their customers.
 Either way, all operators must make customers well aware of any roaming charges they could incur, if and when, they use mobile devices in the UK.
 If you have any concerns, you should contact your provider directly.